jocelynperucca/startup/README.md

 - [X] **Restricts application functionality based on authentication** - Users cannot access the task list nor add a task until logged in and authenticated.

 ## WebSocket deliverable

+For this deliverable I implemented WebSocket to make a chat funciton to talk about tasks and their completion or things to be done in real time!

 - [X] **Backend listens for WebSocket connection** - done with chat page!
 I added a websocket into my `index.js` and made another react component called chat.
 - [X] **Frontend makes WebSocket connection** - it says it does on the page, done!
 Through `chat.jsx` it calls on that websocket connection
 - [X] **Data sent over Websocket connection** - Chats are appearing on the other tab when sent!